ASChatmon/go-test-api/README.md

 # go-test-api

-    This service is a directed graph that will represent all the workflow transitions.
+    This service shows basic api structure with auth, logging, metrics, and db usage.

 ## Running